 5. Spend a night at the panto

 Christmas wouldn’t be the same without a trip to the panto (oh no it wouldn’t…).
-With its colourful mix of singing, dancing, over-the-top sets and audience participation, the Christmas panto is a family tradition.
-This year the Everyman Theatre in Cheltenham (26 November 2021–9 January 2022) and Stratford Playhouse (18–31 December 2021) are both showing Jack and The Beanstalk.
+With its colourful mix of singing, dancing and audience participation, the Christmas panto is a family tradition.
+This year the Everyman Theatre in Cheltenham is showing Mother Goose (24 November 2023–7 January 2024) and the Chipping Norton Theatre Cinderella (15 November 2023–14 January 2024).

-6. Get your skates on at Cheltenham’s ice rink
+6. Get your skates on

 7. Admire decorated Christmas trees

 Many of the Cotswolds’ towns and villages go all out for Christmas with beautifully decorated trees.
 But there’s something a bit unusual about Bourton-on-the-Water’s.
-The tree is set in the middle of the River Windrush, with lights reflecting in the water and ducks swimming by.
+Their tree is set in the middle of the River Windrush, with lights reflecting in the water and ducks swimming by.

 8. Sing along to Christmas carols

-10. Treat yourself to a night away
+9. Treat yourself to a night away

 Why not escape for a night or two to one of the Cotswolds’ historic hotels?
 Many of them are beautifully done up for Christmas with lavishly decorated trees and roaring log fires.
 If you want to get away for the big day, there are some high-end Christmas packages available with all the trimmings (or if Santa’s not that generous, look out for bargain deals after New Year).